Limestone Pavement Flora

 Where is this going to happen?

 Two sites had been identified for work but a fungal survey revealed the presence of a nationally rare fungi which would be adversely affected if grazing was discontinued, and so we are working with Natural England to identify new sites that would benefit from the work.
+We are also offering grants to landowners and tenants interested in getting involved.

 As well as the obvious wildlife benefits, the project will increase the understanding and enjoyment of limestone pavement among local people and visitors.
 Natural England will use the project to talk about landscape change, habitat enhancement and biodiversity gain with visiting schools, guided walks and specialist groups.
+The benefit to landowners and tenants is reduced injury or loss of livestock by preventing access to the deep grikes in the limestone pavement.

 Get in touch